 It’s good that most companies are using tracking metrics, but look at the poor numbers on reviewing tests, deciding on research questions and looking at opportunities for future optimization.
-These are the things you need to be looking at and formulating in order to get measurable results that you can act on.
+These are the things that you need to be looking at and formulating, in order to get measurable results that you can act on.

 Getting results without a concrete plan is like running headlong into a brick wall without realizing that you could’ve swerved to avoid it!

-And even after you’ve formulated, tested, analyzed and decided, there’s still the issue of…
+And, even after you’ve formulated, tested, analyzed and decided, there’s still the issue of…

 Step 6: The Conversation After the Conversion

-Recall that a conversion is simply one piece in a very large customer relationship-building and experience-generating puzzle.
+Remember that a conversion is simply one piece in a very large customer relationship-building and experience-generating puzzle.
 It is not the be-all-end-all of your marketing journey with that customer.
 Sometimes, the conversation after the conversion can make just as much of a difference in filling your funnel as chasing down every source of reliable traffic.

 - How easy is it for them to get started using your product?

 - Are instructions clear and appropriate for their level of experience?